- « Previous blog

 How do layoffs work?

-An action that your employer may take to end your employment with the organization is a layoff.
-A post may be eliminated or an individual terminated from an organisation for a variety of reasons, most of which are not related to performance.
-A decision to terminate an employee’s employment may be made by the employer for a limited time or permanently.
+An action that your employer may take to end your employment with the organisation is a layoff.
+A post may be eliminated or an individual terminated from an organisation for various reasons, most unrelated to performance.
+The employer may decide to terminate an employee’s employment for a limited time or permanently.

 Top Reasons Behind Layoffs